-Andrea Bogomolni is a Ph.D. candidate at the University of Connecticut in the Department of Pathobiology and Veterinary Science and a research associate at the Woods Hole Oceanographic Institution.
+Andrea Bogomolni obtained her Ph.D. at the University of Connecticut in the Department of Pathobiology and Veterinary Science and is a research associate at the Woods Hole Oceanographic Institution.
 Her current research addresses disease in marine mammals and how environmental stressors may affect health.
 In her research, seals continuously have been found to be the ideal representative sentinel species for monitoring ocean and human health.
 In addition to disease related research, she is also involved in spearheading seal monitoring, counts and individual photo identification in seals in southern Maine/Northern New Hampshire and is dedicated to increasing communication and collaborations to address and answer questions involving seals in the northeast U.S.

 Greg Early has worked with marine mammal rescue, rehabilitation research and husbandry programs for over twenty five years and has organized meetings and conferences about pinniped/human interactions on the east and west coasts.

 Keith Matassa is affiliated with Pacific Marine Mammal Center.
 His research interests are multifaceted, but center around new and emerging diseases that affect marine animals and humans including transmission of these diseases, immunology systems of marine mammals and antibiotic resistance.
 He is also involved in research into the disposal of marine mammals by composting and studies the breakdown of persistent and non-persistent contaminants and pharmaceuticals in the compost pile.